 AEB and FCW are necessary features if a new passenger vehicle is to achieve a five-star Euro NCAP rating.
 By 2018 AEB and Lane Departure Warning systems will be mandatory for all new commercial vehicles throughout Europe (UNECE Regulation on AEBS steps 1 and 2).

 VBOX equipment provides positional accuracy to 2cm along with a real-time output of the relevant parameters required to develop such systems.
-When used in conjunction with Euro NCAP-approved steering and pedal robots, the VBOX 3i Dual Antenna with RTK (VB3iSLR) outputs data that meets the requirements set out in the NCAP assessment.
+When used in conjunction with Euro NCAP-approved steering and pedal robots, the VBOX 3i RTK (VB3iSLR) outputs data that meets the requirements set out in the NCAP assessment.

 For a list of all standard GPS data channels and accuracies that are also measured please refer to the VBOX 3i RTK product page.